Pita/async-stacktrace/README.md

 The parameters of `ERR()` are:

 1. `err` The error object (can be a string that describes the error too)
 2. `callback` (optional) If the callback is set and an error is passed, it will call the callback with the modified stacktrace.
-Else it will throw the error
+Otherwise it will do nothing (the caller can pass the returned `err` object to the callback if desired).

-The return value is true if there is an error.
-Else its false
+The return value is the `err` object passed as the first parameter (if it was passed as a string, it will be returned as a first-class `Error()` object).